 What are some age-appropriate tools you can bring into the classroom that will benefit all students?
 Maybe social media issues are wreaking havoc within your school building.
 What work can you do during advisory time that will impact all students in a positive way and help them better navigate their digital footprint and their positive relationships with others?

 There are so many different tools available to build character with students.
-The greatest tool can be through class meetings.
+One idea I have used in the past is having regular class meetings.

 Idea #5: Homework/Study Hall Time